Work Visa

 Accommodation proofis crucial, especially in Lisbon, where housing demand is high.
 This can be a lease agreement or a letter of invitation from a host in Portugal.Health insurancecoverage valid in Portugal is also necessary.

-some visa types require a criminal record certificate from the applicant's home country.
+Some visa types require a criminal record certificate from the applicant's home country.
 In Porto, applicants often find it easier to secure rentals, reducing the stress of providing accommodation proof.
 The Portuguese government now requires digital copies of all documents to be submitted alongside physical copies.

 Processing Time, Fees and Success Rates